Climax Uranium Mill: Tailings

-Ores procured in West Colorado are majority uranic oxides, and averaged in grade 0.28% uranium and 1.14% vanadium.
+Ores procured in West Colorado are majority uranium oxides, and averaged in grade 0.28% uranium and 1.14% vanadium.
 While the mill removed large amounts of uranium in the ore, radium remained in the tailings.
 The tailings generated at the Grand Junction Climax Mill produced radon gas, "a radioactive decay product of the radium" left within the tailings.
 These radioactive tailings were used as construction backfill in nearby residences in sidewalks, sewer lines, and roadways and were hauled to “more than 4,000 private and commercial properties.”
 It is estimated by the US Department of Energy that there were 300,000 tons of tailings used throughout Grand Junction between 1953 and 1966.
 Once the expansive spread of the tailings was recognized by the department, a house to house gamma ray survey was completed, the data of which eventually led to the amending of the Atomic Energy Act of 1954: Public Law 92-314.
-The law gave federal financial assistance to the state of Colorado for remedial action related to the tailings and their negative health effects.
+The law gave federal financial assistance to the state of Colorado for remedial action related to tailings and their negative health effects.
 The amendment led to the initiation of the Grand Junction Remedial Action Program (GJRAP) in the early 1970s, led by the Environmental Protection Agency.
 In 1986, an Environmental Impact Statement (EIS) was issued regarding the persistent problems at the site and methods and alternatives for remediation.
 Approximately 6905 properties were found to have a possibility of elevated radiation levels, with 3465 of those falling within UMTRA Project standards for remedial action and making the formal list of vicinity properties.
 Both the Grand Junction Disposal Site and the Grand Junction Processing Site were designated under Title I of UMTRCA for remediation.
-The Grand Junction Disposal Site was left open to receive contaminated materials either until it is full or 2023.
+The Grand Junction Disposal Site was left open to receive contaminated materials either until it is full or in 2023.

-Groundwater Contamination
+Groundwater contamination

 The Grand Junction Climax Mill site lies above three main hydrogeologic units.
 There is an unconfined aquifer directly below the site, an underlying shale aquitard within the Cretaceous Dakota Sandstone below the aquifer, and finally a confined aquifer below the shale in the Dakota Sandstone.
 The groundwater in these hydrogeologic units has elevated levels of both selenium and uranium according to UMTRA standards.
 Testing of contaminants also revealed concentrations of chloride, iron, manganese, sulfate, and total dissolved solids “above the secondary drinking water standards established in the Safe Drinking Water Act.”
 The city of Grand Junction does not currently use the groundwater in the aquifer as a water source because “widespread, ambient contamination not due to activities involving residual radioactive materials from a designated processing site exists that cannot be cleaned up using treatment methods reasonably employed in public water systems.”
-There is currently no remediation strategy in place as the aquifer is considered “limited use groundwater,” meaning it is not currently used as a main source of potable water by the city of Grand Junction.
+There is currently no remediation strategy in place as the aquifer is considered “limited use groundwater,” meaning it is not presently used as a main source of potable water by the city of Grand Junction.